 Once they set you up, you can pay for your transfer with a debit or credit card, bank transfer or bank debit (ACH).
 Then, you can send the money through their websites or downloadable mobile apps.

-To send money to Ghana, you’ll need your social security card, drivers license or passport, and the details of the person you are sending the money.
+To send money to Ghana from the United States, you’ll need your social security card, driver’s license or passport, and the details of the person you are sending the money.
 It is that simple!